levyem43/BDTT-Assignment3/README.md

 For some reason Redis.hset() cannot take a dictionary while Redis.hmset() can.

-## In Computer Science, "If it aint broke, dont fix it"
+## In Computer Science: "If it aint broke, dont fix it"